Overview

 Degree Requirements

 To major in elementary education at UMN Morris, you’ll need to apply and be admitted to the program after meeting certain requirements by the end of your sophomore year.
-Your UMN Morris academic adviser will guide you through your first year at UMN Morris so that you are prepared when it comes time to apply for admission to the elementary education program.
+Your UMN Morris academic adviser will guide you through your first year at UMN Morris so that you are prepared to apply for admission to the elementary education program.

 During the fall semester of your sophomore year, you’ll attend a meeting to begin the application process.
+The application requires faculty recommendations, personal statements, and an interview with elementary education faculty.
 The decision to admit is made during the following spring semester.
 Enrollment in the program is limited.
 Once admitted to the program, you’ll follow a two-year sequence that begins the fall of your junior year.
-Information sessions will be held periodically to give you an overview of admissions and program requirements.
+Elementary education program application and admission materials are available at our Teacher Education Program Application site.
+Applications are due December 1 of each year.
+The application meeting will guide you through this process

 If you’re transferring from another school, you must be admitted to UMN Morris before applying to the elementary education program here.
 Our transfer coordinator can guide you through the process.